urmilparikh95/CarRentalApplication/README.md

 * When the customer doesn't return the car on the specified reservation end time, the car automatically becomes available and the transaction is closed with the reservation being removed from current one and added to the history.
 Also, the customer is notified through email.
 * To simplify the rental charge calculations, the reservation time specified is used to calculate it rather than the actual checkout and return time.
 * Admin cannot delete a car with pending reservations.
-* If admin deletes a car, which was once checked out by a user, then it still appears in the checkout history of the user.
+* If admin deletes a car, which was once checked out by a user, car gets deleted from the system but it still appears in the checkout history of the user.
 * Similarly admin cannot delete a customer with pending reservations.
 Also he cannot delete a customer who has a reservation history as deleting him/her will affect the reservation history of many cars in the system.
 * For the customer suggestions, if a manufacturer-model combination has already been suggested, another customer cannot suggest the same combination.
 Instead he gets a message telling him that such a suggestion has already been made.
 * For the customer suggestions, if an admin approves the suggestion, he can edit it before adding the car to the system.